gurditsingh/hydeout/_posts/test.md

  - The SparkContext can be used to create RDDs, accumulators and broadcast variables.
  - The SparkContext is used to create the tables and run sql on top of that.

-## What is SparkContext ?
+## What is Spark Session?
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTMyNDUzNTksLTI2NzkzNTgzMSwxMT
+eyJoaXN0b3J5IjpbLTEyNDM1MzA4NTYsLTI2NzkzNTgzMSwxMT
 ExMzQzODc4LDE0NDIwNTExNzcsLTYzODE0NjQzLC03NjQxODY2
 NjMsMjY5NTM1MzM2LC04MDAzNjc4NywxNTQwMjc2NTQ5LDE2Nz
 M4ODUwNzcsLTM2NjUwOTUxOCwtMTUxNzEwNTE2NiwtNTY3ODEw